QnA on Korean Beauty + Current Morning Skincare Routine

 My favourite makeup brand is Hince.
 I own every single one of their products and it’s a brand I’ve been supporting from day one.
 I like Korean makeup products, but admittedly I’ve never been too fond of the hyperfeminine look promoted by most Korean makeup brands, so when Hince first launched in Korea, with their understated and refined aesthetics, it was like a dream come true for me!

-My favourite makeup primers are Banila Co’s Prime Primer Classic for smoothing skin texture and VDL’s Lumilayer Rosy Perfect Primer when I want a subtle luminous effect with a satin finish.
+My favourite makeup primers are The History of Whoo’s Gongjinhyang Mi Luxury Golden Base for smoothing skin texture and VDL’s Lumilayer Rosy Perfect Primer when I want a subtle luminous effect with a satin finish.

 Question 28: What’s the most overrated ingredient